Robust-Wide: Robust Watermarking against Instruction-driven Image Editing: Experiments

-\textbf{Different Sampling Configurations.} We assess the robustness of \Name against different diffusion sampling configurations. \Fref{fig:robustness again different sampling} shows the corresponding results.
+We assess the robustness of \Name against different diffusion sampling configurations. \Fref{fig:robustness again different sampling} shows the corresponding results.
 We have the following observations.
 (1) \Name is generally effective for different samplers.
 (2) As the total number of inference steps increases, the edited images become more fine-grained while the BER slightly increases (within a range of 1\%).
 We explain that more details lead to larger differences between the edited and original images.
 (3) A larger text guidance scale ($s_T$) and smaller image guidance scale ($s_I$) indicate more severe image editing. \Name achieves BER of below 5\% in all cases except when $s_I$ is 1, validating its general robustness in different settings.

-{Other Image Editing Methods.} In addition to InstructPix2Pix, we further evaluate our robustness against its extension ControlNet-InstructPix2Pix and MagicBrush on the 1.2k-samples dataset.
-Experiments show that \Name can achieve an average BER of 0.96\% on ControlNet-InstructPix2Pix and 9.34\% on MagicBrush. \Fref{fig:transfer study} shows some visual examples.
+{\textbf{Other Popular Image Editing Methods.}} In addition to InstructPix2Pix, we further evaluate our robustness against its extension ControlNet-InstructPix2Pix and MagicBrush on the 1.2k-samples dataset.
+Experiments show that \Name can achieve an average BER of 0.96\% on ControlNet-InstructPix2Pix and 9.34\% on MagicBrush. \Fref{fig:transfer study} shows some visual examples (more examples are provided in the supplementary material).
 For the instruction ``swap sunflowers with roses", MagicBrush makes the edited image more different from the original image, leading to a relatively higher but still acceptable BER.

-We also tested the robustness of Robust-Wide against some other popular non-instruction-driven image editing methods, such as Inpainting and DDIM Inversion\cite{Mokady_2023_CVPR} based on Stable Diffusion Models.
-We found that, even though Robust-Wide has never seen these image editing methods during training, it still demonstrates effective resistance as shown in \Fref{fig:inpainting_ddim_inversion}.
+We also tested the robustness of Robust-Wide against Inpainting \cite{inpaint} and DDIM Inversion\cite{mokady2023null} based on Stable Diffusion Models.
+We found that, even though Robust-Wide has never seen these image editing methods during training, it still demonstrates effective resistance as shown in \Fref{fig:transfer study}.

 \textbf{Continual Editing.} A user may utilize InstructPix2Pix to perform multiple edits on a single image.
 An image edited by one user could also be spread to another for further editing, and this process can repeat several rounds.
 Hence, we need to ensure our watermarks can resist continual editing.

 As shown in \Fref{fig:multi edits}, we observe that the watermark embedded into the original image can be accurately extracted even after 3 editing rounds, demonstrating the watermark's strong robustness against continual editing.